Brazilians in Ireland: Socioeconomics

+English-language education sector

+According to data from the Ruban Company collected between 2016 and 2020, the English-language course sector funnelled over €1 billion into the Irish economy annually.
+A 2022 report by Bloomberg Línea put the same sector's annual contribution to the Irish economy at around €1.2 billion, supporting more than 3,000 full-time jobs, with Brazilians accounting for 75% of the more than 250,000 international students recorded between 2016 and 2020 (Mexican nationals were the next largest group, at 10%).
+The report profiled Cindhy Tello, a Brazilian graduate who moved to Dublin shortly before the pandemic to study English on a course chosen specifically because it permitted part-time work, and Tiago Mascarenhas, a Brazilian-born entrepreneur who founded the English school Seda College in 2009 and later launched a digital bank aimed at immigrant students who often struggled to open accounts with traditional Irish banks.

+Remittances from Brazilians living in Europe to Brazil rose sharply in the early 2020s.
+According to the remittance firm RemessaOnline, the volume of money transferred from Europe to Brazil increased by 276% between the first half of 2021 and the same period of 2022, while Brazil's central bank recorded personal transfers from abroad of US$345 million in May 2022, up from US$193 million in February 2019.

 For the third consecutive year, eDublin carried out a survey and found that 22% of the Brazilian students spent to cover their living costs.
-The average amount spent on food by the Brazilian exchange student in Ireland was in the range of €101 to 200 per month, among 50% of the responses.
+The average amount spent on food by Brazilian exchange students in Ireland was in the range of €101 to 200 per month, among 50% of the responses.
 In 2021, the average income of a Brazilian student in Ireland was €1,200 per month, which went up to €2,000 in 2022.

+Business and entrepreneurship

 In 2023, Unleashe published a report that found over 1,300 Brazilian businesses in Ireland, which had generated over €100 million in revenue.
-In response, a Brazil–Ireland Chamber of Commerce was established to help these businesses navigate Irish bureaucracy and import goods from Brazil.
-According to its president Fernanda Hermanson, most of the businesses were in food, manufacturing, hairdressing, and IT services.
-82% of Brazilian business-owners were reported to be women; Hermanson attributed this to relationship dynamics, in which men have engineering jobs.
+In response, a Brazil-Ireland Chamber of Commerce was established to help these businesses navigate Irish bureaucracy and import goods from Brazil.
+According to its president, Fernanda Hermanson, most of the businesses were in food, manufacturing, hairdressing, and IT services.
+82% of Brazilian business owners were reported to be women; Hermanson attributed this to relationship dynamics in which men more commonly took engineering jobs while their partners started businesses of their own.
+Hermanson said 52% of Brazilian business owners found Irish business legislation "very challenging" to understand, despite Ireland's regulatory system being less bureaucratic than Brazil's, and that around a third reported difficulty accessing raw materials and supplies, some of which they hoped to import directly from Brazil.